keonlee9420/Parallel-Tacotron2/README.md

     2. In the original soft-DTW, the final loss is not assumed and therefore only `E` is computed.
 But employed as a loss function, jacobian product is added to return target derivetive of `R` w.r.t. input `X`.
     3. Currently, the maximum batch size is `6` in 24GiB GPU (TITAN RTX) due to space complexity problem in soft-DTW Loss.
         - In the original paper, a custom differentiable diagonal band operation was implemented and used to solve the complexity of O(T^2), but this part has not been explored in the current implementation yet.
 3. For the stability, mel-spectrogroms are compressed by a sigmoid function before the soft-DTW.
-If the sigmoid is eliminated, the soft-DTW value is too large, producing nan in the backward.
+If the sigmoid is eliminated, the soft-DTW value is too large, producing NaN in the backward.
+(Finally, sigmoid should be removed.)
-4. Guided attention loss is applied for fast convergence of the attention module in residual encoder.

 # Citation